iPhone Photography Tips From A Photographer

 ADJUST TOOL

 The first icon on the left looks like a circle with dots around it.
-This is your ADJUST option which lets you adjust the exposure, brightness, shadows, contrast, saturation, etc. There are a lot of options to play with in the Adjust option.
+This is your ADJUST option which lets you adjust the exposure, brightness, shadows, contrast, saturation, etc. There are a lot of options to play with in the Adjust option, so take some time to make different adjustments and watch how it affects your image.

 FILTERS TOOL

 The second icon in the middle looks like three intersecting circles.
-This is your default FILTERS option which lets you scroll through a variety of filters for your image.
+This is your default FILTERS option which lets you scroll through a variety of filters that you can apply to your image.

 CROP TOOL